robertbasic/robertbasic.com-hugo/content/blog/buffered-vs-unbuffered-channels-in-golang.md

 2017 = ["12"]
 +++

-As any newcomer to Golang and it's ecosystem, I was eager to find out what is this all hubbub about these things called [goroutines](https://tour.golang.org/concurrency/1) and [channels](https://tour.golang.org/concurrency/2).
+As any newcomer to Golang and it's ecosystem, I was eager to find out what is this hubbub about these things called [goroutines](https://tour.golang.org/concurrency/1) and [channels](https://tour.golang.org/concurrency/2).
 I read the documentation and blog posts, watched videos, tried out some of the "hello world" examples and even wasted a couple of days trying to solve the puzzles for day 18 from Advent of Code 2017 using goroutines and failed spectacularly.

 All this was just... doing stuff without actually understanding of when, how, and why use goroutines and channels.
 And without that basic understanding, most of my attempts at doing anything that resembles a useful example ended up with deadlocks.
 Lots and lots and lots of deadlocks.